 - The dealer holds all the cards – The dealer is in complete control of the situation.
 In fact, you might even feel a sense of obligation towards the person that is helping you secure finance for your new car.

 - It could cost you more – You also run the risk that the dealer has marked up your monthly payment in order to make a little profit for themselves.
+Your interest rate may appear low, but the cost of the car has risen.
 Not a very pleasant thought when you consider that they’re already making money on the sale of the car.

-Why would you opt for a Car Loan
+Why would you opt for a car loan (and a broker!)

-Like we said earlier, a car loan means that you are the one that makes contact with the bank or loan company.
+Like we said earlier, a car loan means that you are the one that makes contact with the broker, the bank or finance company.
 And while this may seem like an extremely time-consuming exercise it can pay off in the long run.

 The Benefits of a car loan

-- More negotiating power – When you are dealing directly with the lender then you are in a position to negotiate the payment structure and quite possibly the interest rate (although most banks will stick to their guns on this).
+- More negotiating power – When you are dealing directly with a broker or the lender then you are in a position to negotiate the payment structure and quite possibly the interest rate (although most banks will stick to their guns on this).

 - More wiggle room – To the bank loan officer you’re more than a name on a balance sheet.
 Talking to and dealing with the lender could give you a little leeway in the future should there be any issues with late payments or a mix up with direct debits.